KHWG (AM)

-KHWG (750 AM) was a radio station broadcasting a Classic Country format.
+KHWG (750 AM) was a radio station broadcasting a classic country format.
 Licensed to Fallon, Nevada, United States, the station was owned by Media Enterprises, LLC.
 This station operated at 750 kHz, with a power of 10,000 watts day and 250 watts night, both non-directional.
 KHWG's studio was located at 1050 West Williams Avenue (U.S. Route 50) in Fallon, with transmitter facilities at 3447 Veterans Memorial Highway on the outskirts of Fallon.

 History

 Beginnings in Carson City

-The history of KHWG dates back to 1991, when Caballero Radio West purchased two construction permits for this station, the known as KKNK Carson City, and KKNC in Sun Valley, California at a price of $37,500, according to the 1993 Broadcasting and Cable Yearbook.
-KKNK, licensed to Carson City, Nevada; was granted a permit to operate at 10,000 watts unlimited time, with different directional antenna patterns for day and night.
+The history of KHWG dates back to 1991, when Caballero Radio West purchased two construction permits for this station, then known as KKNK in Carson City, Nevada, and KKNC in Sun Valley, California, at a price of $37,500, according to the 1993 Broadcasting and Cable Yearbook.
+KKNK was granted a permit to operate at 10,000 watts unlimited time, with different directional antenna patterns for day and night.